Juuso Puustinen

-Juuso Puustinen (born April 5, 1988 in Kuopio, Finland) is a Finnish professional ice hockey forward who is currently playing for Örebro HK of the Swedish Hockey League (SHL).
-He was selected in fifth round, 149th overall by the Calgary Flames in the 2006 NHL Entry Draft.
+Juuso Puustinen (born April 5, 1988) is a Finnish professional ice hockey forward who is currently playing for Örebro HK of the Swedish Hockey League (SHL).
+He was selected in fifth round, 149th overall by the Calgary Flames in the 2006 NHL entry draft.

 Playing career

 Puustinen played two seasons of junior in North America for the Kamloops Blazers of the Western Hockey League before returning to Finland to begin his professional career in 2008.

 Prior to the 2010–11 season, Puustinen signed a two-year, two-way deal with the Nashville Predators.
 After two seasons with the Predators AHL affiliate, the Milwaukee Admirals, Puustinen returned to Finland to sign a one-year contract with HIFK on May 25, 2013.

 Following the 2017–18 season, his lone season with JYP Jyväskylä, Puustinen left the Liiga and decided to pursue a career in the KHL, securing a one-year contract with Russian club, HC Neftekhimik Nizhnekamsk on May 2, 2018.

 After notching 20 goals in his debut 2018–19 season in the KHL with Neftekhimik Nizhnekamsk, Puustinen opted to continue in Russia, signing an improved one-year contract with HC Sibir Novosibirsk on May 1, 2019.

 Puustinen left the KHL following his second season with Sibir Novosibirsk in 2020–21 and signed a one-year contract with Swedish SHL club, Örebro HK, on 3 July 2021.